 I enjoy sharing my knowledge about food and my passion for cooking with new writers and other food professionals.
 I have been a guest teacher at UCLA and the Art Institute of California.
 I have spoken at many major food conferences in the country, have appeared on TV food shows and radio programs, and have been a judge for the Julia Child Cookbook Awards.
 I also served on the Board of Directors of the International Association of Culinary Professionals (IACP) and Careers through Culinary Arts Programs (C-CAP).

 As busy as I am, I make time to prepare fresh meals at home almost every night.
 I am first and foremost a cook, and have fun experimenting with the latest ingredients.
 I shop at Los Angeles farmers’ markets every weekend, and use local and sustainable ingredients whenever practical.
-I add in yoga, Nordic walking, and hiking in the Sierra’s, to make certain I have a good appetite.
+I add in Pilates, Nordic walking, and hiking in the Sierra’s, to make certain I have a good appetite.
 I live with my husband, Steve Peck, and our dog, Atticus Finch.
 Steve is my editor, number one taster, and is responsible for the photos on this blog.
 He calls himself the blographer.